Copyright infringement: "Theft"

 interference with copyright does not easily equate with theft, conversion, or fraud.
 The Copyright Act even employs a separate term of art to define one who misappropriates a copyright: '[...] an infringer of the copyright.'

 The court said that in the case of copyright infringement, the province guaranteed to the copyright holder by copyright law – certain exclusive rights – is invaded, but no control, physical or otherwise, is taken over the copyright, nor is the copyright holder wholly deprived of using the copyrighted work or exercising the exclusive rights held.

 "Freebooting"

-The term "freebooting" has been used to describe the unauthorized copying of online media, particularly videos, onto websites such as Facebook, YouTube or Twitter.
+The term "freebooting" has been used to describe the unauthorised copying of online media, particularly videos, onto websites such as Facebook, YouTube or Twitter.
 The word itself had already been in use since the 16th century, referring to pirates, and meant "looting" or "plundering".
 This form of the word – a portmanteau of "freeloading" and "bootlegging" – was suggested by YouTuber and podcaster Brady Haran in the podcast Hello Internet.
 Haran advocated the term in an attempt to find a phrase more emotive than "copyright infringement", yet more appropriate than "theft".